-As a developer, we face challenges of being inadequate, thus my dilemma writing about the talk I did today at the WordCamp in Kampala.
-Learning Gutenberg was a challenge I took as soon as it was announced by Matt Mullenweg.
+As a developer, we face challenges of being inadequate.
+Thus my dilemma writing about the talk I did today at the WordCamp in Kampala.

 I am writing this while at WordCamp Kampala 2018.

 News trends change so fast and so was the case with Gutenberg being merged into core.
 Even though controversial dates have been shared and changed over time.
-The general agreement of amongst developers is that they need more time for the 100s of bug fixes reported on Gutenberg to be sorted.
+The general agreement of amongst developers in the community was that they need more time for the 100s of bug fixes reported on Gutenberg to be sorted.

 As this article is being written, 5.0 has been delayed until proper feedback comes in on the 5.0 Release Candidate.
 There are a number of bugs and issues still being raised but we wait for the official calls from Automattic.